InteractiveMechanics/nmai-nk360-interactives/README.md

 # NMAI NK360 Interactives

 ### TODO
+* Add Slick for swiping slideshows
+* Add lightGallery for image lightboxes
+* Pull in shared tooltips and audio pronunciations
 * Set up a distribution process for production
 * Configure dev/dist process for multiple versions and themes